ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 2. Find the gradient of $l_x(γ)$.
 3. Find the Hessian matrix $H(γ)$.
 4. Find the Fisher information $I(γ)$.
-5. In a population spanning $10,000 $ individuals,$ 300$  were infected by Ebola.
+5. In a population spanning $10,000$ individuals, $300$  were infected by Ebola.
 Find the MLE for γ and the standard error associated with it.

 <details>
 <summary><b>💡 Show Answer</b></summary>